 Of course, this can be avoided by staying mindful of the makeup you choose and various triggering ingredients.
 Great branding and aesthetic doesn’t mean much if it the product isn't right for your skin—and considering how expensive makeup can be, you don’t want to waste money on formulas that make your skin break out in blemishes, or even cystic acne.
 (Trust me, I’ve been there—loving the idea of a foundation but knowing it doesn’t work with your skin sucks.)

-"When you have acne-prone skin, the key is avoiding ingredients that are potentially comedogenic (pore-clogging)," Yoram Harth, M.D., dermatologist and medical director of MDacne, explains.
-If a product is referred to as “comedogenic,” that means it’s more likely to cause your pores to clog, which will lead to breakouts—so for anyone with acne-prone skin, all products should be "non comedogenic."
+"When you have acne-prone skin, the key is avoiding ingredients that are potentially comedogenic (pore-clogging)," board-certified dermatologist Yoram Harth, MD, explains.
+If a product is referred to as “comedogenic,” that means it’s more likely to cause your pores to clog, which will lead to breakouts—so for anyone with acne-prone skin, all products should be "non-comedogenic."

 Luckily, in this day and age, there's tons of research around ingredients, including those you should stay away from if you have acne-prone skin.
 Below, find a list of common culprits that may be causing your breakouts.

 This includes almond, avocado, and yes—even the famed coconut oil, which is in a lot of natural products on the market.
-"Just because they're natural doesn't mean they can't cause harm,” Rhonda Klein, M.D., MPH, FAAD, a dermatologist at Modern Dermatology in Westport, CT, says.
+"Just because they're natural doesn't mean they can't cause harm,” says board-certified dermatologist Rhonda Klein, MD, MPH, FAAD.
 "These oils are highly comedogenic and should be avoided if you have acne-prone skin."
-Shari Sperling, M.D., dermatologist at Sperling Dermatology in Florham Park, NJ, agrees, particularly when it comes to coconut oil.
+Shari Sperling, MD, a board-certified dermatologist, agrees, particularly when it comes to coconut oil.
 “Coconut oil clogs pores and is highly comedogenic,” she echoes.

-According to Deanne Robinson, M.D., FAAD, a dermatologist at Modern Dermatology, silicone is another ingredient to stay away from in makeup—particularly makeup primers, where it’s often added to give products a smoothing, water-resistant texture. "[Silicones] can be dehydrating and pore-clogging.
+According to Deanne Robinson, MD, FAAD, a board-certified dermatologist, silicone is another ingredient to stay away from in makeup—particularly makeup primers, where it’s often added to give products a smoothing, water-resistant texture. "[Silicones] can be dehydrating and pore-clogging.
 A plumping and hydrating ingredient to look for instead would be hyaluronic acid,” Robinson shares.
-Adarsh Vijay Mudgil, M.D., founder of Mudgil Dermatology in New York City, agrees, explaining that this common makeup ingredient is comedogenic and “[a] no-no for those who are acne-prone.”
+Board-certified dermatologist Adarsh Vijay Mudgil, MD, agrees, explaining that this common makeup ingredient is comedogenic and “[a] no-no for those who are acne-prone.”